abbys114/bikesharing/README.md

 ## Summary
 Overall, the bike sharing program analysis shows that the majority of the users are male subscribers and the busiest times for the program are between 7-8am and 5-6pm.
 Bike usage is short, with the majority of bikes being used less then 30 minutes per use.
-Having these vsulaizations and analysis will better help stakeholders make decisions.
+Having these visualizations and analysis will better help stakeholders make decisions.